Thomas Hocken: Career

 In 1898 Hocken became a commissioner of the Otago Settlement Jubilee Exhibition, marking 50 years of the province's settlement.
 In 1903 he travelled to Japan, Greece, Egypt, and Great Britain to conduct his own archaeological and historical research.
 Whilst in Britain, he collated many documents relating to the New Zealand Company and New Zealand Mission, and managed to secure a large number of them and bring them back to New Zealand.
 He returned to New Zealand in 1906, and started work on his Bibliography of the Literature Relating to New Zealand.
 This work, published in 1909, is still regarded as the seminal work on this subject.

 Hocken offered his historical collection of books, pamphlets, newspapers, maps, paintings, and manuscripts to the citizens of Dunedin, and this was duly inaugurated as the Hocken Library in 1910.
 This was originally housed in a wing of the Otago Museum and has been administered by the University of Otago to the present.
 Hocken also presented the Otago Museum with a massive collection of Māori cultural artefacts, which form the basis of its extensive Pacific ethnology collection.
 Hocken was, however, too ill to attend the opening of the Hocken Library and died less than two months later.
 At the time of his death, on 17 May 1910, he was Vice-Chancellor of the University of Otago.

+Hocken's personal archives of the New Zealand Church Missionary Society, held in the Hocken Collections, were added to the UNESCO Memory of the World Aotearoa New Zealand Ngā Mahara o te Ao register in 2014.